xinchen-jzx/xinchen-jzx.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
+lover: true # includes lover display at the bottom of the page
+lover_start_date: "2024-08-01" # YYYY-MM-DD format
 ---

 👋 Welcome!
 My name is <b>Zexin Jian (简泽鑫)</b>, an undergraduate student at Computer College, <b>National University of Defense Technology (国防科技大学计算机学院), </b>, advised by <a href="">Dr.Zengkun</a>.
 I will be a PhD student at Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS) in Sep 2025.
 I am lucky to be advised by <a href="https://cuihuimin.github.io/">Dr. Huimin Cui</a> and <a href="https://wangchenxi7.github.io/home/">Dr. Chenxi Wang</a>.